fer-aguirre/pmdm/README.md

 ## Introduction

-The *Political Misogynistic Discourse Monitor* team is part of the [2021 JournalismAI Collab Challenges](https://blogs.lse.ac.uk/polis/2021/03/23/journalismai-collab-challenges/).
 This collaboration is an attempt to accelerate the development of [MonitorA](https://azmina.com.br/projetos/monitora/), a project by [Azmina](https://azmina.com.br/) with [InternetLab](https://www.internetlab.org.br/en/) and [Institute Update](https://www.institutoupdate.org.br/en/home/), which gathered evidence and insight of systematic misogynistic attacks of women candidates in Brazilian local elections of 2020.

 According to the report [*Violence Against Women in Politics*](https://www.unwomen.org/en/digital-library/publications/2014/6/violence-against-women-in-politics), this kind of violence is a deterrent to the participation of women in the political sphere, where women from marginalized communities are disproportionately affected.
 [UN Women](https://www.unwomen.org/en/what-we-do/leadership-and-political-participation/facts-and-figures) states that in Latin America’s context, women hold barely 30% of parliamentary seats.
 In addition, UN Women stands out that “gender equality in the highest positions of power will not be reached for another 130 years”.
 The mentioned facts lead us to analyze how the violence against women is perpetrated and has an impact in their participation.
 We want to report this kind of disinformation and attacks throughout Latin America in an effort to motivate new narratives where women have a safe space in their involvement in politics.